 Participating in, assisting with, or testifying in any FEHA-related proceeding.

 Request adjustments at work because of their religious beliefs, observances, or disability.

 FEHA retaliation occurs under California employment law if an employee's participation in any of the foregoing activities is a primary motivating cause for adverse employment conduct against that employee or unfair treatment by that employee.

 Retaliation in the Workplace Due to the False Claims Act

 It is also prohibited for businesses to retaliate against employees who use their rights under the California False Claims Act.
-Employees in California can initiate a "qui tam" case against an employer who is committing fraud, bribery, or theft of government funds under the False Claims Act.
+Under the False Claims Act, employees in California can initiate a "qui tam" case against an employer who is committing fraud, bribery, or theft of government funds.
 (When a private citizen sues on behalf of a government entity, this is known as a "qui tam" case.)

 The California False Claims Act's workplace retaliation provisions prohibit your employer from retaliating against you if you:

 Bring a qui tam case against the company (or if you help in some way with a qui tam suit)